inspiros/dynamic-default-args/README.md

 ![PyPI](https://img.shields.io/pypi/v/dynamic-default-args)
 ![GitHub](https://img.shields.io/github/license/inspiros/dynamic-default-args)

-This package provides facilities to make default arguments of python's functions dynamic.
+This package provides facilities to make default arguments of Python's functions dynamic.

-### Context
+## Context

 This code is extracted from another project of mine.
 It solves a problem that was also mentioned in